-Alberta will provide three travel lanes, one lane for each direction along with a middle turn lane.
-The lanes will narrow slightly to allow for wider sidewalks and pedestrian buffer zones on both side of the street.
-This configuration will also make up the outer portions of Belt, closest to Wellesley and Longfellow, maintaining vehicular capacity while enhancing pedestrian facilities.
-This plan also recommends ensuring sidewalk connectivity to the south of the Shadle area.
+This plan recommends ensuring sidewalk connectivity to the south of the Shadle area.
 Sidewalks and pedestrian facilities should be continuous along Alberta and Belt to the south of Longfellow all the way to Garland.

 Street Context D: Central Belt

 The central portion of Belt will be reconfigured to accommodate all modes of transportation.
 This option flattens the street so pedestrians and bicycles are on the same level as vehicular traffic.
 This will bridge the divide between the park and the shopping center, making the act of crossing Belt between the two halves of the district center a much safer and much more enjoyable experience.
 This option also allows for a much wider range of uses for the street, including street fairs, food trucks, farmers markets, etc.